sid-code/dhtsim/README.md

 All this class needs to do is implement `handleMessage`.
 The `ping` method is for convenience.
 See how it's used by `main.cpp`.

+### Sidenote: why is everything in these header files?

+Because that's just how C++ template classes work.
+Just having the *templated method signatures* in the header without the method definitions isn't enough, you need all the method definitions so that the .cpp file that includes the template knows how to instantiate the methods with a template parameter.
+In the absence of templates, the linker knows how to fetch methods from other .cpp files that were compiled, but since the compiler is done running, all it has to work here are templates that were never instantiated in the first place, ergo nothing.

+A template is not a class; and template class instance methods are not methods.
+They are all *templates*, and have no meaning until their template parameters are passed some value.
+These instantiations occur in various places.
+In `main.cpp` there are a few that look like `SomethingSomethingApplication<uint32_t>`.

+See the bottom of network.cpp, where the `CentralizedNetwork` template is instantiated.
+That puts the `CentralizedNetwork<uint32_t>` methods into the `network.o` object file where they can be seen by other compilation units.
+This is another way to get around the header-only problem.
+As you can see, both approaches have its drawbacks.
+I will never be able to instantiate `CentralizedNetwork` outside of the `network.cpp` file, but on the other hand I don't have to include a fat header.
+I have yet to decide which option is better.

 # What does main.cpp do?

 It runs the main loop.
 Build everything with `make` and then run the